alco/psdump/README.markdown

 Cygwin-like environment called MSYS which supplements MinGW.
 However, I haven't tested it.)_

-Another way is to build the utility is using Microsoft compiler.
+Another way to build the utility is using Microsoft compiler.
 You will find a Visual Studio project file in the 'vcproj' directory.
 This file has been created in MS Visual Studio 2005 (version 9).